Parliamentary train: Speller Act

 When the closures brought about by the Beeching Report had reached equilibrium, it was recognised that some incremental services or station reopenings were desirable.
 However, if a service was started and proved unsuccessful, it could not be closed again without going through the formal process, with the possibility that it might not be terminated.
 It was recognised that this discouraged possible desirable developments and the Transport Act 1962 (Amendment) Act 1981 permitted the immediate closure of such experimental reopenings.
-The bill that led to the Act of 1981 was sponsored by a pro-railways Member of Parliament, Tony Speller, and it is usually referred to as the Speller Act.
+The bill that led to the act of 1981 was sponsored by a pro-railways Member of Parliament, Tony Speller, and it is usually referred to as the Speller Act.
 The process is still in effect, although the legislation has been subsumed into other enactments.

 Services

-Current
+As of 2024

-Examples of lines in the December 2022 timetable served only by a parliamentary train are:
+Examples of lines in the current timetable served only by a parliamentary train are:

 Former

-Examples of lines formerly served only by a Parliamentary train are:
+Examples of lines formerly served only by a parliamentary train are: